jharwell/rcppsw/docs/CONTRIBUTING.md

 ### Documentation Style

+As I was told in my youth:

-`If it is hard to document, it is probably wrong`,
+`If it is hard to document, it is probably wrong`

-as I was told in my youth, and to that end all contributions *must* be properly documented.
+To that end all contributions *must* be properly documented.

 - All classes should have:

     - A doxygen brief
     - A group tag

 - All non-getter/non-setter member functions should be documentated with at least a brief, UNLESS those functions are overrides/inherited from a parent class, in which case they should be left blank (usually) and their documentation be in the class in which they are initially declared.
 All parameters should be documented.

 Tricky/nuanced issues with member variables should be documented, though in general the namespace name + class name + member variable name + member variable type should be enough documentation.
 If its not, chances are you are naming things somewhat obfuscatingly.

+As I was also told in my youth:

+`If it is hard to test, it is almost assuredly wrong`

+To that end, all NEW classes should have some basic unit tests associated with them, when possible.

 ### Git Commit Messages